-Licensees must notify us:
+Licensees must notify us

-- of any breach of the conditions of their licences as soon as reasonably practicable after becoming aware of the breach - where there is a change of control of the licensee (for example, where the licensee is purchased by another legal entity).
+where there is a change of control of the licensee (for example, where the licensee is purchased by another legal entity).

-Licensees must maintain comprehensive records regarding any activities undertaken pursuant to their licence for the periods specified in any licence conditions or applicable Codes of Practice.
+Licensees must maintain comprehensive records regarding any activities undertaken pursuant to their licence for the periods specified in any licence conditions or applicable codes of practice.
 The licensee must provide the commission, as soon as reasonably practicable, with such information relating to activities undertaken pursuant to the licence as the commission may properly request.